Rick Hansen Foundation

 About Rick Hansen Foundation:

-In 1985, Rick Hansen embarked on the Man in Motion World Tour to raise funds for spinal cord injury research and rehabilitation.
-As a Paralympic athlete, Rick wheeled 40,000km over two years and raised $26 million.
-After the tour, the Rick Hansen Foundation (RHF) was created in 1988 to continue raising funds and awareness to create a world without barriers for people with disabilities.
-The charity reports that 1 in 5 Canadians has one or more disabilities.
-RHF has four programs: Removing Physical Accessibility Barriers, Spinal Cord Injury Research, Raising Awareness and Changing Attitudes, and Empowering Youth and Championing Change.
-The charity’s head office is in Richmond, British Columbia.
+In 1985, Rick Hansen started the Man in Motion World Tour to raise awareness about and money for spinal cord injury research.
+As a Paralympic athlete, Rick wheeled 40,000 kilometres over two years and raised $26 million.
+In 1988, after the tour, the Rick Hansen Foundation (RHF) was created.
+The charity works to make a world without barriers for people with disabilities.
+The charity reports that 1 in 5 Canadians have one or more disabilities.
+In addition, 1 in 3 Canadians aged 55 or older believe they will experience mobility, vision, or hearing challenges within the next decade.

-Spinal Cord Injury Research accounted for 22% of program costs in F2021.
-The charity spent $1.9m on research aimed to improve the health and quality of life for people with disabilities.
-RHF grants to International Collaboration on Repair Discoveries (ICORD) and the Vancouver General Hospital (VGH) and the University of British Columbia (UBC) Hospital Foundation.
+The Research program made up 23% of program spending ($1.8m) in F2022.
+This program works to find a cure for paralysis and improve the quality of life for people with disabilities.
+RHF grants to International Collaboration on Repair Discoveries (ICORD) along with the Vancouver General Hospital (VGH) and the University of British Columbia (UBC) Hospital Foundation.
+In F2022, the charity provided 12 seed grants and 18 trainee travel awards.
+It also hosted a virtual Trainee Symposium which had 115 attendees.

 My anchor